 Each department/program should have at least one individual trained and authorized to submit proposals in Curriculog – check with your department chair or program director to find out who.
 That individual will work with you to get the information needed for your proposal.

 Every Curriculog submission is automatically routed to the appropriate department chair or program director for approval.
 Then the proposal goes automatically to EPC.
+The EPC typically meets between the week before classes start and the first week of final exams.
+See Proposal Deadlines for more information.

 - Change the number or title of the course